brack3t/brack3t.github.com/posts/ajax-and-django-views.rst

 Django automatic CSRF
 =====================

 To start things off, put `this bit of Javascript`_ from the Django docs into a script that's loaded on all the pages where you'll be needing to perform AJAX views.
-This allows you to ignore the CSRF token for AJAX views.
-While this sounds more dangerous, the same-origin policy of AJAX requests should provide a decent amount of protection already.
-If you're really concerned, don't use this script and fetch a new CSRF token every time you submit a form, basically rebuilding the HTML form after every submission.
+This allows *you* to ignore the CSRF token for AJAX views, but it will be added as a request header.

+We previously said this could be seen as a security loophole and that same-origin came into effect.
+Both of these statements are wrong.

 AJAX & Form Field Errors
 ========================